CommunityHiQ/Frends.Community.XmlSignature/README.md

 ### VerifyXml

-Task for verifying signatures of Xml files.
+Task for verifying signatures of XML files.

 #### Input